 COMPASS will help dramatically enhance predictive understanding of coastal systems, including their response to short- and long-term changes.

 The project comprises two parts: a field study and a coastal modeling study.
 COMPASS-FME focuses on field studies and associated process and ecosystem modeling of two coastal interfaces.
 COMPASS-GLM focuses on modeling and analysis of coastal systems in the Great Lakes Region.
+COMPASS also includes a high-performance computing cluster available to select DOE-funded researchers.

 The two-year COMPASS-FME pilot study aims to develop predictive understanding of the causes, mechanisms, and consequences of the shift between aerobic and anaerobic conditions at both saltwater and freshwater terrestrial-aquatic interfaces (TAIs).